orbitdb/orbitdb/examples/react-cli/readme.md

 $ yarn dev
 ```

-It gonna start waching for file changes, so you don't need to rebuild every time (It will reload automatic on each code change).
-In order to run command we need to run our CLI proccess, the name of the package is registered as daemon we can execute any command created inside the folder `commands`, in our case we have a command named eventlog:
+It will start watching for file changes, so you don't need to rebuild every time (it will reload automatic on each code change).
+In order to run command we need to run our CLI process, the name of the package is registered as daemon we can execute any command created inside the folder `commands`, in our case we have a command named eventlog:

 ```
 $ yarn react-cli eventlog